 Rehome Your Pet

-If you do make the decision to rehome your animal to the Bangor Humane Society, please understand that our kennel space is limited.
-Kennel space varies daily, especially during our busy summer season.
-Since we cannot guarantee kennel space on the day you want to surrender and because we do not euthanize healthy, adoptable animals to make room for incoming pets, we strongly recommend that you call in advance to make arrangements to bring your pet in.
+If you decide to re-home your animal to the Bangor Humane Society, please understand that our kennel space is limited.
+Kennel space varies daily, especially during the busy summer season.
+Since we cannot guarantee kennel space on the day you want to surrender and do not euthanize healthy, adoptable animals to make room for incoming pets, we strongly recommend that you call in advance to make arrangements to bring your pet in.

 - $25 donation